New England College of Optometry: Faculty & Salaries

 Boston University Rating

 Bachelor's, master's, and doctoral degrees.
-Excellent student retention rate.
+Excellent retention rate.
 Tuition: $61k.
-Above average on-campus housing.
-Roughly 36,800 students.
+Above average on-campus housing option.
+About 36,800 students.
 Dangerous campus.
-Strong management, medical, and biology programs.
+Well known for their management, medical, and biology programs.
 SAT 1400, ACT 33 to enroll.

 Emerson CollegeEmerson CollegeBoston, MA